aaguirrej/Coursera_Capstone/final_report.md

 **2.2.1 Geospatial/location**

 Latitude and Longitude coordinates are needed to first define the location of each neighborhood.
 This is done by combining the neighborhood names that are part Downtown Toronto with their respectives geospatial coordinates.
 For simplicitiy the neighborhoods are grouped based on their respective postal codes.
-These neighborhood's coordinates are then going to be passed to Foursquare's Place API call (explore) to get all venue names and coordinates in a 500m radius.
+These neighborhood's coordinates are then going to be passed to Foursquare's Place API call (explore) to get all venue names and coordinates within a 500m radius.

 **2.2.2 Explore Venues**

 Only venues that have a "restaurant" value included in the Category field are going to be kept for further analysis.
-The following fields are going to be included in the dataset:
+The following features are included in the dataset:

-* Venue ID:  These IDs are used in the Foursquare API call to get venue details and will used as a primary key field to merge or join datasets.
+* Venue ID:  These IDs are used in the Foursquare API call to get venue details and will be used as a primary key field to merge or join datasets.
 * Venue Name: Just used for reference when merging or joining datasets or for looking up their respective pages in foursquare website.
 * Venue Latitude:  Latitude coordinate of the venue/restaurant
 * Venue Longitue:  Longitude coordinate of the venue/restaurant